anothertechs/anothertechs/src/blogs/programming/python/python-data-structure-cheat-sheet-2021/index.md

 ### Sets

-A set is a data type consisting of a collection of unordered elements and is a mutable (changeable) collection of unique components, i.e. there are no duplicate copies of elements.
+A [set](https://docs.python.org/3/tutorial/datastructures.html#sets) is a data type consisting of a collection of unordered elements and is a mutable (changeable) collection of unique components, i.e. there are no duplicate copies of elements.
 Unlike arrays, which are type-specific, elements in sets can be of any data type.
 Because the values of a set are unindexed, indexing operations cannot be performed on them.

+**Pros:**

+1. Unique elements: Sets only store unique elements, meaning there are no duplicates.
+This makes them ideal for removing duplicates from lists or other collections.

+2. Fast operations: Sets provide fast operations for checking membership, intersection, union, and difference between sets.
+This is because sets are implemented using hash tables.

+3. Math operations: Sets can be used to perform math operations like union, intersection, and difference between sets.
+This can be useful in many applications, such as data analysis or graph theory.

+4. Flexible data types: Sets can store a variety of data types, including numbers, strings, and tuples.

+5. Mutable: Sets are mutable, meaning you can add or remove elements as needed.

+**Cons:**

+1. Unordered: Like dictionaries, sets are unordered.
+This means that elements are not stored in any particular order, and you cannot access elements using an index.

+2. Cannot store mutable data types: Sets cannot store mutable data types like lists or other sets.
+This is because the hash value of a mutable object can change, making it difficult to implement the hash table.

+3. Memory usage: Like dictionaries, sets can use a significant amount of memory, especially if they contain a large number of elements.

+4. Type casting: Type casting can be slow, especially when converting from lists to sets or vice versa.

 #### Creating Sets